yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 This was because the update rate interval for motion data was set too high.
 [Decreasing the motion update rate to 10ms restores functionality](https://github.com/yuzu-emu/yuzu/pull/7707).

 Also related to motion emulation, the quality and sensitivity of the device can also affect gameplay.
-As a way to compensate, german77 introduced [an option configure the gyro threshold](https://github.com/yuzu-emu/yuzu/pull/7770), you can find it if you have a motion capable controller (in the example, dual Joy-Cons).
+As a way to compensate, german77 introduced [an option to configure the gyro threshold](https://github.com/yuzu-emu/yuzu/pull/7770), you can find it if you have a motion capable controller (in the example, dual Joy-Cons).
 Configured in `Emulation > Configure… > Controls > right click Motion > Set gyro threshold`.

 {{< imgs
 	"./gyro.png| Right clicking!"